The Leadership of Muhammad: Reviews

 The San Francisco Book Review wrote that Hayward is a "celebrated historian and strategic studies scholar", called The Leadership of Muhammad a "ground breaking book", and awarded it five stars out of five.
 Reviewer Foluso Falaye described the book as "a great source of knowledge about Muhammad and the beginning of Islam."
 He wrote that its "critical approach will appeal to academic minds, although the language is simple and direct enough to carry all readers along."
 He added that, "in addition to being historically informative, it offers valuable lessons about leadership that could help world leaders, decision makers, teachers, and people from all walks of life to communicate and lead better."

-Charlotte Walker of LoveReading called The Leadership of Muhammad "insightful and intellectual".
-Looking "not only at the theological texts,” she wrote, “Hayward references early Arabic sources to examine the ways that Muhammad excelled during his twenty-three years as a leader."
-The book is "authoritative and informative" and the writing is "clear and accessible throughout, making it easy to comprehend for non-academic purposes ...
-Whether you're looking for a book of History, Islamic studies, or an interesting look into great leadership, The Leadership of Muhammad: A Historical Reconstruction has plenty to offer."

-In his review for For Reading Addicts, Mohamed A. Amer wrote: "Hayward approaches the life of Muhammad with remarkable scholarly detachment and objectivity.
-He had previously published books on non-Islamic leaders, including Horatio Lord Nelson, and his approach to all of them is the same.
-Avoiding hagiography, he creates a psychologically believable portrait of Muhammad by critically interrogating the earliest sources and by explaining Muhammad's ideas, actions and patterns of behavior in terms of the historical, geographical and cultural context in which he lived. ...
-Hayward's book is compactly written and argued.
-In only 179 tightly written pages he creates a thorough and detailed explanation of what Muhammad thought and did as a leader.
-He studiously avoids psychobabble and recourse to the types of modern leadership concepts and jargon that ruin so many historical accounts by making anachronistic assertions that couldn't possibly be true. ...
-I strongly recommend The Leadership of Muhammad.
-It is a ground-breaking, meticulously researched, objective account of the leadership of one of history's most influential humans.
-Hayward tells us a lot in a few words, but what he reveals is highly illuminating and of wide interest.
+Translations

-Bosnian translation
+Bosnian

 In 2022, a Bosnian translation appeared: Muhammed kao lider: historijska rekonstrukcija (Tuzla: Dialogos, 2022).
 ISBN 978-9926-8652-0-7.

+Arabic

+In 2023, an Arabic translation appeared: قيادة محمد ﷺ إعادة بناء تاريخي (Amman: Dar Al-Shorouk, 2023).

+Turkish

+In 2024, a Turkish translation appeared: Hz.
+Muhammed'in Liderliği: Peygamberimizin Siyasi, Askerî ve Sosyal Hayatta Yol Göstericiliği.
+Ankara, Turkey: Pelikan Kitabevi.
+ISBN 9786256021976.

+Bahasa Indonesian

+In 2025, a Bahasa Indonesian translation appeared: The Leadership of Muhammad: Kepemimpinan Muhammad dalam Rekonstruksi Sejarah.
+Jakarta, Indonesia: Quanta.
+ISBN 9786230070426.